rigelrozanski/asscii/HEURISTICS.md

 3rd party library functions can be used, custom mechansisms for these library functions will need to be defined for each programming language, as well as how to deal with processing out-of band according to the stepwise function.

+# OUTPUT/SCRIPTING

+output is to be written directly into the program or another space if output is written into the grid, then the naturally, sulang becomes a script as output is able to participate in the logic of the language